Makoto Saitō (wrestler)

+He was also known under the ring name Jimmy K-ness J.K.S. (ジミー・クネスJ.K.S., Jimī Kunesu Jē Kē Esu) while he was part of the Jimmyz stable.

 Career

 Early years

-Saitō debuted in Michinoku Pro around the same time as Yoshito Sugamoto, and then went on to wrestle on the Japanese indy circuit.
+Saitō debuted in Michinoku Pro Wrestling around the same time as Yoshito Sugamoto, and then went on to wrestle on the Japanese independent circuit.

 Toryumon

-He joined Tōryūmon in 1999 as MAKOTO, with a vampire style gimmick.
-As MAKOTO he was a member of the legendary Crazy Max stable.
-However, he did not get along with TARU, and eventually was kicked out of the stable after losing to TARU in a loser leaves match.
+He joined Tōryūmon in 1999 as Makoto, with a vampire style gimmick.
+As Makoto he was a member of the legendary Crazy Max stable.
+However, he did not get along with Taru, and eventually was kicked out of the stable after losing to Taru in a loser leaves match.

-He returned to Tōryūmon as Darkness Dragon, a takeoff on the Ultimo Dragon lineage, joining heel stable M2K.
+He returned to Tōryūmon as Darkness Dragon, a takeoff on the Último Dragón lineage, joining heel stable M2K.
 With the help of his stablemates he became a main event performer.
 He had a bitter feud with Dragon Kid that ended in 2002 with Kid winning the feud after winning a best of 3 falls mask vs mask match.
-Darkness Dragon unmasked and briefly went face, forming a face stable called Do FIXER with Kid and Ryō Saitō.
+Darkness Dragon unmasked and briefly went face, forming a face stable called Do Fixer with Kid and Ryo Saito.
 His face turn, however, was a ruse designed to cause dissention between the faces.
-He would soon turn heel again, joining the remnants of M2K and revealing that they were the real Do FIXER.
-He remasked and reinvented himself as K-ness, and engaged in a major feud and rivalry with YOSSINO.
+He would soon turn heel again, joining the remnants of M2K and revealing that they were the real Do Fixer.
+He remasked and reinvented himself as K-ness., and engaged in a major feud and rivalry with Yossino.

 In November 2003 he suffered a major shoulder injury which caused him to miss out on the majority of 2004, and the switch from Tōryūmon to Dragon Gate.